The Waterston Desert Writing Prize

 - Advance desert literacy

-3. Writing Sample (No more than 10 double-spaced pages in 12 point type)
+- Writing Sample (no more than 10 double-spaced pages in 12 point type and one inch margins)

-- While you are welcome to submit any nonfiction sample, the Prize only considers literary nonfiction proposals, unpublished works, about deserts for the award.
+While you are welcome to submit any nonfiction sample, the Prize only considers literary nonfiction proposals about deserts for the award.
 It is recommended that you submit work that is part of your intended final project or closely represents it in content and style.
 Writing samples about deserts and natural settings are more likely to be reviewed favorably.
 Writing samples that are in other genres such as poetry, fiction or juvenile literature will be disqualified.

 Award recipients are asked to agree to the following: